robbykap/CS260-Web_Programing/simon-html/README.md

-# simon-css
+# simon-service

-This application deliverable demonstrates the use of basic CSS for styling and a responsive design.
+This deliverable demonstrates converting the JavaScript application into a web application by implementing a web service that listens on a network port for HTTP requests.